quercia-dev/birdclef2025/README.md

 Regarding hardware, we performed less intensive operations on our personal laptops, while training and other data-heavy tasks were automated using shell scripts submitted to the High Performance Cluster (HPC) available through our university, _Università Commerciale Luigi Bocconi_.
 We relied on shell utilities for most data transfers between our local devices and the HPC, referencing results by their Git commit hash for reproducibility.

 Initially, we experimented with different models and introduced flexible hyperparameter configurations to increase generality.
 Eventually we found ourselves developing two models (MelCNN and EfficientNet), while only being seriously interested in one of them, which consumed time that would have been better spent developing new models.
 In hindsight, a more solution-oriented, pragmatic approach, ie. keeping the code lighter and hardcoding more variables, would have been more effective.
-As a reference, framing the investigation as a hackathon, with following a "fail fast, fail often" mindset, could have accelerated our progress.

 We tracked our efforts using custom time-tracking tools: the org-mode library in Emacs and Clockwork, an independently developed productivity utility.
 The bulk of the project was completed in approximately 100 hours, tracked over 150 commits and spanning five to six weeks.